Providing care for aging parents and children at the same time

 Between 1997 and 2008, hospital admissions doubled among Americans aged 45 and older for medication and drug-related conditions.
 These hospital admissions include the effects of prescription and over-the-counter (OTC) medicines as well as illegal drugs.

-The AHRQ blames the increase on three types of medication and drug-related conditions:
+The AHRQ blames the increase on three types of medication and drug-related conditions:- Drug-induced delirium, which is general confusion and agitation caused by drugs.

 Common causes are drugs for sleeping, nausea and pain.
-Elderly patients are more sensitive to medicines than younger adults.
+Elderly patients are more sensitive to medicines than younger adults. - Poisoning or overdose from codeine and other narcotic medicines.

-Bad reactions from narcotic pain medicines are especially common in older adults.
+Bad reactions from narcotic pain medicines are especially common in older adults. - Withdrawal from prescribed medicines or illegal drugs.

 Drug withdrawal occurs when someone suddenly stops or takes much less of a drug after being on it for a long time.